-Aidoc's solutions support and enhance the diagnostic power of radiologists, helping them expedite patient treatment and improve quality of care.
-Radiologists benefit from Aidoc's deep learning AI technology that identifies physical anomalies and flags the most urgent cases, helping them prioritise life threatening cases and accelerate patient care.
-Since it was initially founded in 2016, Aidoc's solutions have been deployed at more than 300 medical centres, with more than three million scans analysed.
-Following US Food and Drug Administration (FDA) approval of their first product in late 2018, Aidoc is now the leading full-body imaging AI software.
+Aidoc has developed products that support and enhance the diagnostic power of radiologists, helping them expedite patient treatment and improve quality of care.
+Employing deep learning Al technology that identifies physical anomalies and flags the most urgent cases, Aidoc's products assist radiologists to better prioritise life threatening cases and accelerate patient care.
+Since it was initially founded in 2016, Aidoc's solutions have been deployed at more than 500 hospitals and medical centres, used to analyse scans of over 8 million patients, and, through a partnership with US based Radiology Partners (RP), will be offered in RP's network of 3,400 medical facilities.
+Following US Food and Drug Administration (FDA) approval of their first product in late 2018, Aidoc now has eight FDA approved products and is the leading full-body imaging AI software.